jporzelt/workstation-setup/README.md

 # Workstation-setup

 Adjust docker-compose and java version in setup.sh.
-Run the full setup script set with
+Run the full setup script and the reboot.

 `./setup.sh`